Arcadiastyx/Inception/README.md

 As you will need to perform installations with sudo, it will not be possible to use the school's machine for correction.
 You will need a virtual machine that you can launch via VirtualBox, download your desired ISO system (Debian, Ubuntu, etc...), and configure your VM.
 PLEASE NOTE the memory and disk space required for the ISO installation.

 ## Docker CMD :
-Docker build + "Path to the dockerfile" = Create the conetenaire
+Docker build + "Path to the dockerfile" = Create the contenaire

 Docker image ls = Heart files from devian/other